Dr Sarah Lonsdale

 - +44 (0)20 7040 3180

 Dr Lonsdale holds a BA (Hons) and MA from the University of Cambridge in Modern and Medieval Languages (French and Italian).
-She recently completed her PhD, 'The Representation of Journalists and the Newspaper Press in British Literature 1900 - 1939' at the University of Kent.
+She completed her PhD, 'The Representation of Journalists and the Newspaper Press in British Literature 1900 - 1939' at the University of Kent in 2013.
 She holds a Post Graduate Certificate in Higher Education (PGCHE).
 She joined City University London in 2013 after six years as a lecturer at the University of Kent, teaching at the School of English and the Centre for Journalism there.

 - The history of journalism especially around the advent of the era of the mass press (1880 - 1920)

 - The relationship between journalism and literature

 - The depiction of journalists in other media including film, television and novels

 - The coverage of environmental issues, particularly climate change.

 Dr Lonsdale currently supervises a PhD student on the coverage of climate change since the Copenhagen Summit.
 She welcomes enquiries from potential post graduate students in the areas of environmental journalism and journalism and literature.

 - Lonsdale, S. (2020).
 Rebel Women Between the Wars: Fearless Writers and Adventurers.
 Manchester: Manchester University Press.
 ISBN 978-1-5261-3711-1.

 - Lonsdale, S. (2016).
 The Journalist in British Fiction and Film Guarding the Guardians from 1900 to the Present.
 Bloomsbury Academic.
 ISBN 978-1-4742-2053-8.